Have you been injured in an accident that was not your fault?

 Find out what your injury claim could be worth now:

 If you have been injured in a road traffic accident that was not your fault in Kimberley, or anywhere in England or Wales, you may be entitled to claim compensation.
 A compensation claim could be possible if you were injured as a:

 - Lorry, HGV or van driver or passenger

 Whether you were involved in a hit-and-run, or have been hurt in a crash, our useful guide sets out how to claim road accident compensation.

 Have you been injured at work and your employer was responsible?
 If so you may be able to claim compensation through your employer's liability insurance.

-Under a CFA, Kimberley injury claimants will also not have to pay any fees upfront.
+Kimberley injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Kimberley, Nottinghamshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Kimberley, Nottinghamshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?